General Obstetrics and Gynecology

-The Division of Maternal-Fetal Medicine includes board-certified faculty who develop and enforce all obstetrics protocols for the MVH Perinatal Health Center, as well as the obstetrics standards for obstetrical services at the USAF Medical Center, Wright-Patterson (in conjunction with the U.S. Air Force Operating Instructions).
-Residents and students are taught all aspects of obstetrical care: high-risk obstetrics patient care, labor and delivery, postpartum care, consultation service and research.
+The Division of Maternal-Fetal Medicine includes board-certified faculty who develop obstetrics protocols for the PICU and the Center for Women’s Health as well as the obstetrics standards for obstetrical services at the USAF Medical Center, Wright-Patterson (in conjunction with the U.S. Air Force Operating Instructions).
+Residents and students are taught all aspects of obstetrical care: high-risk obstetrics patient care, labor and delivery, postpartum care, consultation, service and research.

-The division is a referral base for care of complicated, high-risk obstetrical patients, and for its expertise in perinatal, neonatal and gynecological ultrasound, and fetal diagnostics and therapy.
-Fetal heart rate monitoring, antepartum testing, biophysical profiles, amniocentesis, chorionic villus sampling (CVS), cordocentesis and intrauterine transfusions, Doppler flow studies and other ultrasound studies are performed on high-risk pregnancy patients.
+The Division is a referral base for complicated, high-risk obstetrical patients and for its expertise in perinatal ultrasound diagnostic testing.
+Fetal heart rate monitoring, antepartum testing, biophysical profiles, amniocenteses, CVS, cordocentesis, Doppler flow studies and other ultrasound studies are performed on high-risk pregnancy patients.

-The Division of Gynecologic Oncology includes board-certified faculty who exhibit subspecialty credentials.
-These faculty members are responsible for providing gynecologic oncology teaching to the residents and medical students.
-They offer daily clinical teaching rounds, pre-op rounds and weekly tumor boards (attended by residents, students, nurses, and other medical support personnel).
-This division supports a heavy clinical practice and is actively involved in numerous research protocols and studies.
+The Division of Gynecologic Oncology includes board-certified and board eligible faculty who exhibit subspecialty credentials.
+Faculty is responsible for providing gynecologic oncology teaching to residents and medical students.
+They offer daily clinical teaching rounds, pre-op rounds and weekly tumor boards and case conferences that are attended by residents, students, nurses, and other medical support personnel.
+The division supports a heavy clinical practice and is actively involved in numerous research protocols and studies.

-The Division of Reproductive Endocrinology and Infertility consists of board-certified faculty who are responsible for training residents and students in reproductive endocrinology and infertility, including all advanced pelviscopy procedures, laser, hysteroscopy, and microsurgery.
-Infertility therapy also includes ovulation induction with Clomid or Pergonal, intrauterine inseminations, and/or testing the male factor in infertility.
+The Division of Reproductive Endocrinology and Infertility consists of board-certified faculty who are responsible for training residents and students in reproductive endocrinology and infertility including all advanced pelviscopy procedures, laser, hysteroscopy, and microsurgery.
+Infertility treatments include intrauterine fertilization (IUI), in-vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), tubal embryo transfer (TET), and embryo cryopreservation.
+These techniques, as well as ultrasound-guided oocyte recovery, laser laparoscopic KTP surgery, and tubal reconstruction microsurgery are addressed with the residents in their endocrine rotations.
+Infertility therapy also includes ovulation induction with Clomid or Pergonal, and/or testing and treatment of the male factor.